Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs Like Having Established Routines

-While dogs can be quite curious creatures, many dogs thrive on having some sort of structure and repetition in their lives.
+While dogs can be quite curious creatures, many thrive on having structure and repetition in their lives.
 Routines can help reduce anxiety because they enable dogs to anticipate upcoming events.

 If your dog is used to wearing a collar, it may have developed an attachment to the collar.
-So, suddenly removing it may actually cause unease because it’s removing a constant factor from the dog’s life.
+So, suddenly removing it may cause unease because it removes a constant factor from the dog’s life.

 Dogs Develop Positive Associations With Their Collar

 Dogs may have a positive connection with their collar, especially if they’ve been properly trained to wear one.
-Positive reinforcement and rewards can make dogs feel fond of their collar, while any previous negative experiences can increase a dog’s aversion to a collar.
-Fortunately, consistent positive reinforcement can help dogs learn to safely wear a collar.
+Positive reinforcement and rewards can make dogs fond of their collar, while any previous negative experiences can increase their aversion to a collar.
+Fortunately, consistent positive reinforcement can help dogs learn to wear a collar safely.

 Dogs can also connect wearing a collar to activities that they enjoy.
 For example, they can see wearing a collar as an action that enables them to go on walks or get driven to the dog park.